lucifer602288/GD3D11/README.md

 ## Bugs & Problems

 There are only bugs and problems, deal with it.
 This exact series of patches was made strictly for Mordan so that this piece of shit would stop AC'ing internally in GD3D11.
 Oh, and also mainly because I play on Loonix, and this dumb D2D <-> D3D interop has abysmal performance, so I had to abort it with a clothes hanger.
-As of now, it's recommended to install DXVK + this GD3D11 fork, as that wasn't really working due to DXVK not supporting the D2D interop on Windows.
+As of now, it's recommended to install DXVK + this GD3D11 fork, ~~as that wasn't really working due to DXVK not supporting the D2D interop on Windows~~ Saiyans added his solution to this problem on Windows, but when playing on Linux you're still out of luck.

 ## Building